 Quickly - what is the Root Chakra?

 This is an important contextual piece of the puzzle.
 For a great overview of what the chakras are, click here.
-The Root Chakra is the first chakra in the seven chakra system.
+The Root Chakra is the first chakra in the main chakra system.
 This energetic centre is located at the base of the spine and extends down the legs into our feet.
 It is through this chakra that we become grounded.
 The Root Chakra is represented by the colour red and associated with the element Earth.
 Physical, mental and emotional safety all affect the Root and when it is in balance, it provides a secure foundation for us to build off of.
 Without balance and flow in our Root, our other chakras will ultimately be knocked out of alignment.